kyma-project/kyma/docs/event-bus/03-03-service-programming-model.md

 ## Successful delivery

-A message delivered to a subscriber is considered successfully consumed if the service's HTTP response status code is `2xx`.
+The service's HTTP response status code `2xx` means that the message was successfully delivered to the subscriber.
 For example:

 ```json